How to improve After Effects and Duik performance

 Keep in mind that you can use expressions to link stuff from the precomposition to the main composition.

-With the Parent accross compositions tool of Duik, you can even parent a layer in a precomposition to a layer outside of it.
+With the Parent across compositions tool of Duik, you can even parent a layer in a precomposition to a layer outside of it.

 The Extract Controllers tool can be of great help too.